-The attached datasheets are prepared and approved by SAMSUNG Electronics.
+The attached data sheets are prepared and approved by SAMSUNG Electronics.
 SAMSUNG Electronics CO., LTD. reserve the right to change the specifications.
 SAMSUNG Electronics will evaluate and reply to your requests and questions about device.
-If you have any questions, please contact the SAMSUNG branch office near you.
+If you have any questions, please contact the SAMSUNG branch office near your office.

-64M x 8 Bit NAND Flash Memory
+128M x 8 Bit Bit NAND Flash Memory